snekit-com/snekit-com/src/tech-fluency.md

 title: Tech Fluency | snek-it
 ---

-## Tech Fluency in Your organisation
+## Tech Fluency in Your organisation : Driving Digital Transformation

 Building tech fluency within your organisation empowers your team to make informed decisions, collaborate effectively, and drive innovation.
-Our approach helps non-technical staff become comfortable with technology concepts and tools.
+Our approach helps non-technical staff become comfortable with technology concepts and tools, accelerating your digital transformation journey.
+We cultivate a data-driven culture that leverages cloud-native solutions and agile methodologies to unlock operational efficiencies and competitive advantages.
+By bridging the knowledge gap between IT and business units, we enable enterprise-wide digital literacy that catalyzes disruptive innovation and fosters a future-ready workforce positioned for sustainable growth in the evolving tech ecosystem

 ### Assessment Questionnaire